bhaze31/VaporTools/README.md

 views, protocols, and resources for Vapor backed servers.
 It follows a strict folder structure as follows:

+## Why Rapid Boil?
+How else do you make Vapor?
+And we want to get our work done quickly.
+For those that cook, you know the rapid boil burner helps get everything going quicker, and that is the aim of this CLI.
+Vapor applications, with boiler plate code generated quickly.

 ## Models
 The models folder is where the base file for each model lives.
 This includes the type definitions for the model, the schema name, and initialization code.
 The